chenmiaomiao/leonardsusskind/generated_course_notes/core/quantum_mechanics/2012_winter_theoretical_minimum_alt_title/chapters/lecture_02/math_bank.md

 ## Uncertain Mathematics
 - The board formula `\langle \sigma_m\rangle=n\cdot m` is visually strong but the first handwritten symbol can be misread; transcript support for `n` is strong.
-- The lecture speaks about unit vectors with hats, but the surviving board writing omits them; final notes should be explicit about when hats are being added editorially.
+- The lecture speaks about unit vectors with hats, while the board often uses unhatted shorthand.
+The chapter uses hats for spatial unit vectors and preserves the shorthand only beside the frame.
 - The transcript around the average/expected-value exchange is noisy and philosophically loose; preserve only the safe content that `\langle\cdot\rangle` is an ordinary average over repeated outcomes.
 - The Born-rule wording in the transcript is garbled; the clean statement `P=|\alpha|^2` is a cautious standard reconstruction, not a verbatim transcript rendering.
 - The live derivation of the in/out expansion into the left/right basis is messy and interrupted; do not rely on the spoken algebra there unless it is re-derived cleanly.
-- The board shows `\sigma_z=1` and `\sigma_z=-1` without always visibly writing the plus sign; use `+1` and `-1` consistently in final notes.
+- The board sometimes omits the visible plus sign in `\sigma_z=+1`; the normalized notation keeps `+1` and `-1` explicit.
 - The brief statement that propositions correspond to projection operators is accurate but undeveloped; treat it as a forward pointer, not a full operator section.
-- The lecture temporarily treats “orthogonal” and “perpendicular” as synonymous in ordinary space, but later insists that orthogonality in state space must not be confused with spatial geometry; final notes must separate those senses clearly.
+- The lecture temporarily treats orthogonal and perpendicular as synonymous in ordinary space, then insists that state-space orthogonality must not be confused with spatial geometry.
-- The ket column in the board frames is only partial; full bra-ket notation should be treated as transcript-backed, not frame-proven.
+- The later board frames show the complete column representatives for all six named spin states.
 - The final third is heuristic by design; do not recast the `r,l,i,o` constructions as fully rigorous consequences of already-developed operator theory.